Artificial Intelligence for Literature Reviews: Opportunities and Challenges: Research Challenges

 A third promising research direction involves the use of semantic technologies~\cite{patel2021present}, particularly knowledge graphs, to enhance the characterisation and classification of research papers~\cite{salatino2022cso}.
 Knowledge graphs consist of large networks of entities and relationships that provide machine-readable and understandable information about a specific domain following formal semantics~\cite{peng2023knowledge}.
 They typically organise information according to a domain ontology, which provides a formalised description of entity types and their relationships~\cite{hitzler2021review}.
-In recent years, we saw the emergence of several knowledge graphs that offer machine-readable, semantically rich, interlinked descriptions of the content of research publications~\cite{jaradeh2019open,salatino2019improving,wijkstra2021living}.
+In recent years, we saw the emergence of several knowledge graphs that offer machine-readable, semantically rich, interlinked descriptions of the content of research publications~\cite{jaradeh2019open,salatino2019improving,wijkstra2021living,10.1162/qss_a_00162}.
 For instance, the latest iteration of the Computer Science Knowledge Graph (CS-KG)\footnote{Computer Science Knowledge Graph - \url{http://w3id.org/cskg/}} details an impressive array of 24 million methods, tasks, materials, and metrics automatically extracted from approximately 14.5 million scientific articles~\cite{dessi2022}.
 Similarly, the Open Research Knowledge Graph (ORKG)\footnote{\url{https://www.orkg.org/}} provides a structured framework for describing research articles, facilitating easier discovery and comparison~\cite{jaradeh2019open}.
-This knowledge graph currently encompasses around 10,000 articles, 4,500 research problems, and 3,300 datasets.
+ORKG currently includes about 25,000 articles and 1,500 comparisons.
+This survey is also available in ORKG (\url{https://orkg.org/review/R692116}).
 In a similar vein, Nanopublications\footnote{\url{https://nanopub.org/}} allow the representation of scientific facts as knowledge graphs~\cite{groth2010ana}.
 This method has been recently applied to support ``living literature reviews'', which can be dynamically updated with new findings~\cite{wijkstra2021living}.
 The integration of these knowledge bases offers significant possibilities.
 It allows for a more detailed and multifaceted analysis of document similarity, and aids in identifying documents related to specific concepts.
 For instance, it would enable the retrieval of articles that mention particular technologies or that utilise specific materials.

 Other SLR phases, such as appraisal and synthesis, received relatively little attention.
 This gap offers a substantial research opportunity for the application of AI techniques in these areas.
 In the appraisal phase, incorporating AI-driven scientific fact-checking tools to evaluate the accuracy of research claims could provide significant benefits~\cite{vladika2023scientific}.
 For the synthesis phase, the use of summarisation techniques~\cite{altmami2022automatic} and text simplification methods~\cite{sikka2020survey} has the potential to enhance both the efficiency of the analysis and the clarity of the final output.